awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository and branch or your Amazon S3 source bucket\.
 CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.
 The next step includes instructions for creating these resources manually\.
 Setting the flag to `false` disables periodic checks, which are not required when you use the recommended change detection methods\.

 1. To add a build, test, or deploy action in a Region different from your pipeline, you must add the following to your pipeline structure\.
-For detailed instructions, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
+For detailed instructions, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.
    + Add the `Region` parameter to your action's pipeline structure\.
    + Use the `artifactStores` parameter to specify an artifact bucket for each Region where you have an action\.